The Hidden Fortress

 They reach the cache of gold and find the princess, but the enemy army approaches so they need to scram.

 If this was a play, there was an aside that reveals that the “bounty hunter” is really the famous general, trying to smuggle the princess and the gold into an allied clan.
-The enemy think it executed the Princess, but it was actually the Samurai’s sister.
+The enemy thinks it executed the Princess, but it was actually the Samurai’s sister.
 The princess resents him for this, saying her life us not worth this.
 The princess is too good looking and talks too smartly to pass off as a mere peasant, so she will have to pretend to be mute all the way.
 Our heroes know nothing of this, and are too thick to read between the lines.

 The gold is disguised inside stick and logs, so they get out as simple woodcutters.
 Right on the first border they are nearly caught and come back, to see the hidden fortress burn down by the old Daimyo, which forced their hand.
 They cross on the bridge, and trick the enemy into shooing them, after showing them a single gold ryo.

-On the next village, they find a woman from their clan being brutalised by a innkeeper, and rescue her from bondage, with the money they get from (forcibly) selling their prized horses.
+On the next village, they find a woman from their clan being brutalised by a innkeeper, and rescue her from bondage, with the money they get from (forcibly) selling their prize horses.
 She is forever in her debt.

 The next step of their saga is the fire festival, where people burn wood and dance around a big fire.
 The perfect hiding place for a bunch of wood: amongst loads of wood.
 They eventually have to burn it all anyway, providing them a pause from worry, relaxation time with song and dance.